 Please click on the image below to view in full and download our infographic.

 *If you are undergoing what is called an antagonist cycle, there is usually no need for pituitary suppression.
-Your fertility specialist will have selected the right cycle type based on your individual needs.
+Your fertility specialist will have selected the right cycle type, based on your individual needs.

 Some cramping and discomfort after egg retrieval are common, as is some vaginal spotting or bleeding.
 If this continues, a heat pack, hot-water bottle or analgesic may be helpful at home.

 After egg retrieval, you will be issued with medication (progesterone) that will support development of the endometrium (lining of the uterus) in preparation for embryo transfer.

-The sperm sample is washed and concentrated, then added to the eggs about four hours after retrieval.
+The sperm sample is washed and concentrated, then added to the eggs a few hours after retrieval.
 The eggs are examined the next day for signs of fertilisation.
-Usually not all eggs will fertilise.
-We expect between 60% and 70% of eggs to fertilise if the sperm sample looks normal.
+We expect about 60% to 70% of the eggs to fertilise if the sperm sample looks normal.

 ICSI is a specialised form of insemination that is used for the treatment of male infertility.
-It involves the injection of a single sperm directly into a single mature egg.
+It involves the injection of a single sperm directly into a single mature egg

 Vaginal spotting or bleeding may occur before you are due for your pregnancy test.
 This does not always mean that treatment was unsuccessful.
 You should continue using any medications until a full period begins and/or the blood test results are known.
 Progesterone itself may delay your period, and this does not necessarily mean that you are pregnant.

-Your pregnancy blood test is due about 14 days after the embryo transfer.
+Your pregnancy blood test will be carried out about 14 days after embryo transfer.
 It is important to look after yourself in that time, which is often emotionally charged with expectation and anxiety.
-We understand this can be difficult and encourage you to call your fertility centre for support if you are finding it especially hard to deal with the stress of waiting.
+We understand this can be difficult and encourage you to call us for support if you are finding it especially hard to deal with the stress of waiting.

-The exact structure of these costs can be discussed fully with you once a treatment plan has been established by your specialist.
-Please visit the Cost section for detailed information about treatment fees and Medicare rebates.
+The exact structure of these costs can be discussed with you once a treatment plan has been established by your specialist.
+In the meantime, you can visit our cost section for detailed information about our fees and Medicare rebates.

-The first step to access fertility treatment is to obtain a referral, from your GP, to one of our accredited fertility experts – you can download a referral form by following this link: Download Referral Form.
+Please note you will need to obtain a referral from your GP to one of our accredited fertility experts – Download Referral Form.